onqtam/headjack/src/introduction/data_centric.md

 data-centric architectures are a paradigm shift

-Stable URLs, deduplicating content & anchoring everything to a single backbone greatly improves the indexability of the web.
+Persistent URLs, deduplicating content & anchoring everything to a single backbone greatly improves the indexability of the web.

 the addition of a global singleton of access control management and key registry solves a lot of problems in NDN around security